Credit Clearing: A New Approach to Exchange

 Core Conflicts

-Moving beyond conventional money faces several systemic conflicts identified by our Implementation Strategist:
+Moving beyond conventional money faces several systemic conflicts that must be addressed:

 The Standardization Dilemma